onearth00/RoboND-Follow-me/REAdME.md

 I will walk through architecture of the constructed model, followed by training, results and thoughts on further improvement.

 ## Neural network architecture <!-- omit in toc -->
 A fully convolutional network (FCN) is an DNN model for end-to-end, pixels-to-pixels semantic segmentation.
 Unlikely Convolutional Neural Network (CNN), FCN is composed of convolutional layers without fully-connected layers found at the end of the network.
 By changing the "connected" to "convolutional", one perserve the spatial information through the entire network.
-A typical FCN is consisted of encode, 1 by 1 convolution layer, decoder, and some skip connections.
+A typical FCN is consisted of encoder, 1 by 1 convolution layer, decoder, and some skip connections.

 - encoder
     ```python